tensorush/tensorush.github.io/content/fcr.md

 tags = ["favorite"]
 +++

-Cookbook that only requires veggies, meats, eggs, and dairy.
+Cookbook that only requires meats, veggies, eggs, shrooms, herbs, and dairy.

 <!-- more -->